Linux Security Summit North America

 • The Linux Foundation processes most visa letter requests in (3) business days.

-This year’s event will occur at the Seattle Convention Center Summit Building
+This year’s event will be held at the Minneapolis Convention Center – 1301 Second Ave S, Minneapolis, MN 55403

 Please note the following technical requirements:

-• All speakers must supply computers and adapters to use during their talk.
+• All speakers must provide their own computers and adapters for use during their talk.

 • All speakers should format presentation slides in a 16:9 ratio.